DanteTrb/Prodromal_Parkinson/README.md

-# 🧠 Prodromal Parkinson Monitor: Clinical Rule-based App powered by Streamlit
+# 🧠 Prodromal Parkinson Monitor: Clinical Rule-based App powered by Streamlit (the real one coming soon)

 ## 🧾 Overview